JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4c/Public_key_shared_secret.svg/1200px-Public_key_shared_secret.svg.png)
 Though the fomula PK = n * G, we can know the public key is generate from private key and G.
 Assuem the user A and B change their public key.
-User A can compute the A's PV(private key) * B's PV * G.
+User A can compute the A's private key * B's private key * G.
-User B can compute the B's PV * A's PV * G.
+User B can compute the B's private key * A's private key * G.
 In final they can get the encryption key and this key only know for them.

 **Example of ECC using the Diffie Hellman key exchange:**